Tag Archives: New England fall colors

 Fall in full color at Silver Lake, Bellingham, MA

-Like many in New England, I have been looking forward to taking in the stunning display of foliage that is an annual tradition around here.
+Like many in New England, I look forward to taking in the stunning display of foliage that is an annual tradition around here.
 Usually happens around the first two weeks of October.
 But as we moved our way through this blessedly cooler month of the year (yeah!)
 I, and others like me, kept saying, “Hmm, not much foliage this year.”
 I heard other comments like, “No reds, just some yellow, so disappointing.”
 Continue reading

 2 Comments